 Heart attack warning signs are often not what you think.
 Symptoms vary and they may not always be severe.
 Learn the warning signs, because the sooner you recognise your heart attack and get treatment, the better.
 Some heart attacks are sudden and intense — the “movie heart attack,” where no one doubts what’s happening.
 But most heart attacks start slowly, with mild pain or discomfort.
 Often people affected aren’t sure what’s wrong and wait too long before getting help.

 But their are signs and symptoms that are sometimes indicative of a poor cardiac state and a likely heart attack in future.
-If people recognize these warning signs of heart attack, they can often prevent a heart attack from taking place at all!
+If people recognize these warning signs of heart attack (Homeopathy Treatment for Heart Attack), they can often prevent a heart attack from taking place at all!
 A heart attack—medically known as myocardial infarction, happens when a blood clot blocks flow of blood to the heart.
 There are many things that can contribute to a heart attack, including age, heredity, high blood pressure, high cholesterol, obesity, poor diet, alcohol consumption, stress, and physical inactivity.
 Managing these factors can help lower the risk of an impeding heart attack.

 Signs & Symptoms of Heart Attack in Men and Women